push-protocol/push-website/blog/2024-07-04-how-to-create-your-community-on-push-chat/index.md

 So, are you ready to build your dream community?
 Let's get started!
 We'll walk you through the creation process using our example of : the 'Charcoal Cats🐱' NFT Gated community groupchat.

-## Time to build our very first group chat:
+## Time to build our very first group chat

 **Step 0 : Visit [Push DApp](https://app.push.org/welcome?utm_source=google&utm_medium=blog&utm_campaign=create_group_chat) and Connect Wallet:**